octopuscabbage/octopuscabbage.github.io/about.md

 Most of the posts here will probably be about stuff I build or opinions I have.

+Opinions expressed are solely my own and do not express the views or opinions of my employer, university, or any other entity.

 Find me other places:

 [LinkedIn](https://www.linkedin.com/profile/preview?locale=en_US&trk=prof-0-sb-preview-primary-button)